angular/angular/aio/content/cookbook/ajs-quick-reference.md

             The (*) before `ngSwitchCase` and `ngSwitchDefault` is required in this example.

-            For more information on the ngSwitch directive, see [Template Syntax](../guide/template-syntax.html#ngSwitch).
+            For more information, see [The NgSwitch directives](../guide/template-syntax.html#ngSwitch)
+            section of the [Template Syntax](../guide/template-syntax.html) page.
     </td>